 - According to the World Health Organization, over 20,000 deaths are reported from pesticide poisoning and over 10,000 farmers die from cancers related to them.

 It's essential that we shift the market.
 The best way to change the way that cotton is grown and manufactured is to support organic products.
-The large companies care about their bottom line and as the market shifts, the products will follow.
+The large companies care about their bottom line and as the market demand shifts, the products will follow.